Skip to main content

 How does being a nurse affect my life insurance?

-Nurses are generally classified as medium-risk by most insurers — better than trades, but not quite as low as a desk job.
-Your specific role matters too: a ward nurse is assessed differently to an ICU or mental health nurse.
-The best way to see where you land is to compare quotes across a few insurers.
+Nurses usually sit in the middle of the risk range used by insurers: better than most trades, but not quite as low as a desk job.
+Your exact role matters too, so a ward nurse is often assessed differently to an ICU or mental health nurse.
+The clearest way to see where you land is to compare quotes across a few insurers at once.

 Does my nursing specialty make a difference?

 Yes.
-Insurers will ask about your daily duties — things like whether you handle aggressive patients, work in high-dependency units, or do community visits alone.
-An ED nurse and a school nurse have very different risk profiles.
-This is one of the reasons premiums can vary quite a bit between insurers for the same person.
+Insurers ask about your day-to-day duties, such as whether you handle aggressive patients, work in high-dependency units, or do community visits alone.
+An emergency nurse and a school nurse have very different risk profiles.
+This is one reason premiums can vary quite a bit between insurers for the same person.

 Do I need to tell them about shift work and fatigue?

-You need to honestly answer the questions on the application form.
+You need to answer the questions on the application form honestly.
 If they ask about your working hours or conditions, be upfront about shift work, overtime, and night shifts.
-Leaving things out can cause problems at claim time — it's always better to disclose now than have a claim questioned later.
+Leaving things out can cause problems at claim time, so it is always better to disclose now than have a claim questioned later.

-Life insurance covers death from any cause (including workplace-acquired illness), as long as the policy is in force.
+Life cover pays out on death from any cause, including a workplace-acquired illness, as long as the policy is in force.
 When held outside super, the death benefit is generally tax-free.
-If you're worried about surviving a serious illness rather than dying from it, trauma cover pays a lump sum on diagnosis of things like cancer or organ failure — it's a separate product or add-on depending on the insurer.
+If you are more worried about surviving a serious illness than dying from it, trauma cover pays a lump sum on diagnosis of conditions like cancer or organ failure.
+It is a separate product or an add-on, depending on the insurer.

-I've got a bad back from lifting patients — can I still get cover?
+I have a back injury from years of patient handling, can I still get cover?

 General Advice Warning: The information on this page is general in nature and does not take into account your personal objectives, financial situation, or needs.
 Before making any decisions, consider whether the information is appropriate for your circumstances and read the relevant Product Disclosure Statement (PDS).